 Grade Point Average (GPA) is computed by dividing total grade points earned by credits attempted.
-GPA takes into account the grade earned, amount of credit earned, and
+GPA takes into account the grade earned, amount of credit earned, and the weight (based upon credit) of the course.
+All graded courses are included in this computation.
+Grade points are assigned as follows.

 Academic Courses Honors & A.P.
 Courses

 Letter Grade Grade Points Letter Grade Grade Points

-A(-) 4.0 A(-) 5.0
+Α 4.0 Α 5.0

-B(-) 3.0 B(-) 4.0
+В 3.0 В 4.0

-C 2.0 Ċ 3.0
+С 2.0 С 3.0

 D 1.0 D 2.0

 F 0 F 0